Every non-trivial knot group is fully residually perfect: Abstract

 \section{Abstract}

 Given a class $\mathcal{P}$ of groups we say that a group $G$ is {\em fully residually} $\mathcal{P}$ if for any finite subset $F$ of $G$, there exists an epimorphism from $G$ to a group in $\mathcal{P}$ which is injective on $F$.
-It is known that any non-trivial knot group is fully residually finite.
-For hyperbolic knots, its knot group is fully residually closed hyperbolic $3$--manifold group, and fully residually simple.
+It is known that any non-trivial knot group is fully residually finite, but not residually free.
+For hyperbolic knots, its knot group is fully residually closed hyperbolic $3$--manifold group, and such a group is fully residually simple.
 In this article, we show that every non-trivial knot group is fully residually perfect, closed $3$--manifold group.

 {